 Does Optum cover therapy?

-Depending on your insurance plan, Optum may provide services such as in-person and online therapy, as well as a wide range of mental health services that are designed to help with substance use, depression, anxiety, trauma, and more.
+Depending on your insurance plan, Optum may provide services such as in-person and online therapy, as well as a wide range of mental health services that are designed to help with substance abuse, depression, anxiety, trauma, and more.
 To confirm that therapy is covered by your specific plan, we recommend you reach out to your insurance provider directly.

 What therapies does Optum cover?